 What Causes Headlight to Become Hazy and Yellow

-Headlights can become cloudy because of four main reasons that are oxidation, road damage, dirt and water vapor.
+Headlights can become cloudy from oxidation, road damage, dirt and water vapor.
 Hazy headlights are less common in newer vehicles but older cars will always eventually suffer from it.

-Oxidation of the headlights is the result of the lens being exposed to UV rays that cause the clear coat to crack or fade.
-Strong chemicals used in cleaning products can do more damage to the clear coat that thins out the clear coat.
-Usually a strong cutting compound can cut back the hazy headlights to an almost new look and feel.
+Oxidation of the headlights is the result of the lens being exposed to UV rays that causes the clear coat to crack or fade.
+Strong chemicals used in cleaning products can do further damage to the clear coat too.
+Usually a compound for oxidation can cut back the hazy headlights to an almost new finish.

-Road Damage is usually unavoidable, a stone could flick up from the car in front of you at any given point.
-Sadly, the debris can cause chips and pits on the lens, which breaks the clear coat and leaves it exposed to elements.
+Road Damage is usually unavoidable and sadly, the debris can cause chips and pits on the lens, which breaks the clear coat and leaves it exposed to elements.

-Dirt can build up on your cars headlights that attacks the clear coat the longer its present on the lens.
-Not only that, the build up can reduce the light that is emitted from your bulb through the headlight.
-Proper car washing on a regular basis can reduce the dirt build up.
+Dirt can build up on your cars headlights that then attacks the clear coat the longer its present on the lens.
+Not only that, the build up can reduce the light that’s emitted from your bulb through the headlight.

 Water Vapor is built up inside the headlight from moisture entering someway or another.
-Usually after changing car light bulbs, many people will not secure the rear of the headlight properly, allowing moisture to enter.
-This can give the effect of the headlight looking cloudy but luckily it is not permanent.
+Usually after changing your car headlight bulbs, many people forget to secure the rear of the headlight properly, which allows moisture to enter.
+This can give the effect of the headlight looking cloudy but luckily it’s not permanent.